 Interactive Art: Understanding Opioid Addiction’s Effect on the Body

-Industry: Magazine Publisher (editorial)
+Industry: Magazine Publisher (science editorial)

-Art director: Erin Otwell
+Design Director: Erin Otwell

 Art: Scratchboard (chalkboard) style illustration, animation, and interactive graphic

 Subject: Opioid Addition Effect on the Body